Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: The quarkonium intermediate state

 However, according to this mechanism, the threshold excess is very small, i.e., the mass $\psi(3770)$ slightly exceeds the threshold of pair production of $D$-mesons (it can be seen that $\br{M_\psi - 2M_D}/M_\psi \approx 1\%$).
-For this, we suggest considering the OZI breaking mechanism due to the charmonium three-gluon annihilation into the $\Xi^0\bar{\Xi}^0$ pair (see Fig.~\ref{fig.3G}), which gives the dominant contribution.
+For this, I suggest considering the OZI breaking mechanism due to the charmonium three-gluon annihilation into the $\Xi^0\bar{\Xi}^0$ pair (see Fig.~\ref{fig.3G}), which gives the dominant contribution.

-Now, given the interference contribution (\ref{SigmaIntViaSi}) with the total relative phase between the Born amplitude $\mathcal{M}_B$ and the charmonium contribution $\mathcal{M}_\psi$, we can restore the total cross section.
-It is worth noting that in this case, we will use the procedure described in \cite{Bystritskiy} [equations~(15) and (16)].
+Thus, given the interference contribution (\ref{SigmaIntViaSi}) with the total relative phase between the Born amplitude $\mathcal{M}_B$ and the charmonium contribution $\mathcal{M}_\psi$, one can restore the total cross section.
+In the present case, I will use the procedure described in \cite{Bystritskiy} [equations~(15) and (16)].